pinkpong111/multi-agent-governance-architecture/README.md

 ```

 Each failure mode is addressed by a specific mechanism in this architecture.
 The architecture does not eliminate the possibility of failure — it makes each failure mode **visible, detectable, and structurally addressable before it propagates**.

+The architecture further recognizes that failure does not end at maturity.
+Post-maturity systems face their own failure topology (Section 13.6): mediator drift, immunity decay, stability saturation, authority convergence, phase leakage, and self-consistent misalignment.
+These failures are cyclic, not episodic — and the most dangerous produce the cleanest metrics.
+Mature governance therefore does not eliminate failure.
+It knows where failure is forming.

 This is the deepest claim of the architecture: governance failure is not a behavior problem.
 It is a structure problem.
 Build the right structure, and the behavior follows.
 The goal is not a system that is controlled.
 The goal is a system that does not need to be.